NIST 800-171 is coming, and everyone in defense manufacturing needs to be compliant.

 If you’re not ready, you’re setting yourself up to lose a key part of your business – and putting national security at risk.

 In America, we project our power and defend ourselves with military technology.
-The Department of Defense and Intelligence Community rely on having a technological edge in all of their weapons systems.
+The Department of Defense and Intelligence Community relies on having a technological edge in all of their weapons systems.
 Think about carriers, jets, subs, and the satellites and sensors that protect them.
 Those need to stay ahead of the adversaries and in line with cyber security standard.
 We have invested trillions of dollars into these systems, and protecting this intellectual property is core to the mission of national security.

 We talk to a lot of job shops who don’t think they’re a target because they’re small and not very well known.
 But owners need to realize this is exactly what makes them an attractive target to cyber attacks.
 Think about every part a typical shop makes on a government contract or subcontract.
 Drawings and 3D models for these parts describe dimensions, manufacturing instructions, part numbers and descriptions, and information about higher-level assemblies.
 Stealing this information makes reverse engineering and re-creating the technology much easier to a foreign government.
 Are attackers going to try to get this information from a state-of-the-art military network or are they more likely going to target a small business with limited IT resources?